 How is Lohri celebrated?

-On the morning of Lohri, enthusiastic children go to the gate of neighbors singing songs and ask for Lohri.
+On the morning of Lohri, enthusiastic children go to the gate of neighbours singing songs and ask for Lohri.
 Sesame laddus, peanuts, jaggery and traditional sweets like Revdi, Gajak, etc. are served as money.

 Winter ends at Lohri so on Lohri evening, after sunset, huge logs of wood are collected and lit in the harvested fields.
 Children, men, and women roam around the rising flames, having fun, putting rice, peanuts, and sweets in the fire.
 People meet their relatives and friends and offer good wishes and offerings.
-This ritual is performed to honor the Sun God for his warm protection.
+This ritual is performed to honour the Sun God for his warm protection.
 Traditionally, the prasad consists of five main eateries with roasted sesame, jaggery, gajak, popcorn, and peanuts.